 Good shoes are only going to be effective for five to eight months depending upon many factors.
 (Learn more on the Sarge Blogs on running shoes and minimalist running).

 Boot camp is the BEST supplemental training to any distance training program.
 It helps curtail injuries and it is only going to enhance your fitness on race day.
 Try using boot camp classes instead of doing those shorter runs and your big racing event will go so much better than you expected!
 (Read some of our testimonials here!).

 Arriving late and not warming up is a sure fire way to sustain an injury, no matter what age you are!
 While we don’t mind you showing up late, spend a little time running through a dynamic warm-up to be sure your body is ready for the workout.

-Remember, for every person who enrolls into our program thanks to your referral, you will receive a $50 eGift Card.
+Remember, for every person who enrolls into our program thanks to your referral, you will receive a $25 eGift Card.
 Click here for details.